www.saint.org

 Starring Simon Dutton

 In 1989 the Saint was once again welcomed back to television in six 2-hour movies featuring Simon Dutton as Simon Templar, alias the Saint.
 D.L.
 Taffner Ltd., produced the episodes as part of The Mystery Wheel of Adventure, a series of ten new made-for-TV movies.
 Bob Baker was involved as a consultant to the series, but Charteris' expertise was not utilized and his criticisms were ignored.
+Of the ten rotating episodes on Mystery Wheel, only six of them were The Saint, all starring Simon Dutton as Simon Templar.
+In the UK the Saint episodes were shown as a standalone series on the ITV Network.

 D.L.
 Taffner Press Release